kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Summary

-This KEP proposes to extend the Job API by adding an optional `Reason` field to `PodFailurePolicyRule`, which if specified, would be included as the reason in the `JobFailed` condition upon Job failure triggered by a `PodFailurePolicy`.
+This KEP proposes to extend the Job API by adding an optional `SetConditionReason` field to `PodFailurePolicyRule`, which if specified, would be included as the reason in the `JobFailed` condition upon Job failure triggered by a `PodFailurePolicy`.

 ## Motivation

 Higher level APIs, such as [JobSet](https://sigs.k8s.io/jobset), use the Job API as a building block for orchestrating large, distributed workloads.
 These higher level APIs need to be able to distinguish between different types of Job failures in order to make informed decisions about how to react to them.
 Currently, no mechanism exists in the Job API to propagate granular failure reason information (e.g., container exit codes) up to be programmatically consumed by higher level software managing Jobs.
-A `PodFailurePolicy` can be configured to add a `Reason` of `PodFailurePolicy` to the `JobFailed` condition added to the Job when it fails, but different pod failure policies targeting different container exit codes all use the same `Reason` of `PodFailurePolicy`.
+A `PodFailurePolicy` can be configured to add a condition reason of `PodFailurePolicy` to the `JobFailed` condition added to the Job when it fails, but different pod failure policies targeting different container exit codes all use the same condition reason of `PodFailurePolicy`.
 This prevents higher level APIs like JobSet from distinguishing them and being able to take different actions depending on the type of Job failure that occurred.

 For a concrete use case, see the JobSet [Configurable Failury Policy KEP](https://github.com/kubernetes-sigs/jobset/pull/381) which illuminated the need for more granular pod failure policy reasons.